 When it's raining in San Francisco, it may be clear in Monterey and Carmel, or Napa.

-If the rain of terror won't let up, you could complain to the mayor, but a more practical action is to find something to do indoors.
-You can find a museum for almost any interest, and they're all in the San Francisco Museum Guide.
+If the rain of terror won't let up, you could complain to the mayor, but a more practical reaction is to find something to do indoors.
+You can find a museum for almost any interest, and they're all in the San Francisco museum guide.
 Museums always get busier on rainy days, but you can avoid that long line at the ticket counter by ordering your tickets online before you go.

-You could also browse the list of indoor day trips.
+You could also browse the list of indoor day trips in the San Francisco area.
 If it's raining so hard that you worry you'll get washed away, head to the library to look up how to build an ark.

 If you packed your fancypants Wellies, now is the time to put them on.
 With just a bit of rain gear, you have more options.
 If you don't have an umbrella, you won't have to walk far to find one.
 Enterprising umbrella-sellers pop up everywhere just as the first raindrops hit the pavement.

 Now that you're properly attired try these ways to defeat the damp on a rainy day in San Francisco.